When you're writing a blog post, do you ever consider how attractive it looks to your readers?

-Search engines scan images for a title, alt and a description, so always remember to include them.
+Search engines scan images for a title, alt and a description, so it's a good idea to include them.

 Think Carefully About Your Headlines

-If you’re like me then the headline is either going to pull you in to read a blog post or turn you off so you move onto the next blog.
+If you're like me then the headline is either going to pull you in to read a blog post or turn you off.

 I set up a draft headline for every post I write but it doesn't end up being the last version in most cases.

-I find that coming back to the headline after writing the post can usually bring new inspiration to me.
+I find that coming back to the headline after writing the post can usually bring new inspiration.

-OK, so we’re not all copywriters but that doesn’t mean we can’t learn to write a great headline.
+OK, so we're not all copywriters but that doesn't mean we can't learn to write headlines.

 Keep a swipe file of headlines that you come across that grab your attention.